TheGreatThan/OwO-AutoHunt-Script/README.md

    Don't forget to install pyautogui package! and click that red subscribe button :D

 //the script in the main.py!

+The Owo's autohunt cost money.
+Mine not so why don't u press that Red button ??? :D

 ==> subscribe now! ("https://www.youtube.com/channel/UC3aCZXOSgKEZY7JNs79OgvA") or no script for u